Custody and access are now called child care and contact – but are still determined by the courts

 - Spend time with your kids!
 This may sound obvious, but if you have created a carefree single life for yourself and don’t maintain regular contact, including routine parenting tasks like attending parent/teacher sessions, the court will find it harder to believe you are committed to full-time parenting.
 If you have been granted contact time, stick to the arrangements and be on time, every time.
 Don’t treat time with your children like an optional extra.

 - Speak well of your ex around the kids.
 This is sound advice regardless of your custody battle.
-Your children are not divorcing your ex and they love both parents.
+Your children are not divorcing your ex and they love you both.
 Speaking negatively about the other parent will only confuse a child and could lead to parental alienation.
 Not only is it abusive behaviour to alienate a child from the other parent, it could also cause the child to become defensive and turn against you for denigrating their mother/father.
 If your children are consulted by the court in the care decision, they should not have any unpleasant tales to tell about your treatment of your ex.

 - Stay sober!
 It’s no crime to have a drink from time to time.
 And occasionally you might over-indulge.
 Provided you don’t have an alcohol or substance abuse problem, this shouldn’t affect your case.
 However, it is vital that you never look after your children in an intoxicated state.
 The court must have confidence in your ability to be a responsible parent at all times.